hrsh25/hrsh25/README.md

 <h1>Hi, I'm Harsh 👋</h1>
 <h3>An entrepreneur by heart and a tech enthusiast by passion.
 I love to solve problems using modern technology.
-I aim to build and scale smart products to make people's lives simpler.
-I have worked as an AI intern for Indian Army and was rewarded a medal for the smart AI based system I built.
-Currently, I'm pursuing my Masters in Computer Science at Northeastern University, Boston.
+I aim to build and scale smart products to simplify people's lives.
+I have worked as an AI intern for the Indian Army and was rewarded a medal for the smart AI-based system I built.
+I'm pursuing my Masters in Computer Science at Northeastern University, Boston.

-I've founded two companies:
-  1) Novarsys Tech - For Industrial Automation as well as smart security based projects and products.
-  2) Avea Media Labs - For revolutionizing the media and advertising industry through smart products and insights.
+I am a founder of **Avea Media Labs** for revolutionizing the media and advertising industry through smart products and insights.

-Basically, I am a python developer and passionate about smart AIoT based products.</h3>
+I am a Python developer and passionate about smart AIoT-based products.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hrsh25&label=Profile%20views&color=0e75b6&style=flat" alt="hrsh25" /> </p>

 - 🔭 I’m currently working on **redefining the TV viewing experience through our product at Avea Media Labs**

-- 🤓 I’m currently learning **React, Tensorflow**
+- 🤓 I’m currently learning **Kafka, React**

 - 💬 Contact me to discuss **Emerging Tech, Automation Ideas, Product Development**